 If you used a signature stamp when you registered to vote, you may use that signature stamp to sign election documents.

 If you are unable to enter the voting location, you may vote on a paper ballot or tablet from a nearby accessible location, including a car.
 A poll worker will qualify you to vote and will return the voted ballot to the voting location.

 - call the Elections Department in advance to coordinate a time and place

-- have an assistant make the request inside the polling place
+- have an assistant make the request inside the voting location

-We can arrange to have an accessible van pick you up and take you to the polls to vote.
+We can arrange to have an accessible van pick you up and take you to a voting location to vote.
 Please call prior to Election Day to make an appointment.